Can You Dehydrate Candy? Understanding the Process and Benefits

 Have you ever thought about why some candies are chewy while others are light and crispy?
 The answer lies in knowing their methods of preservation which are dehydration and freeze-drying.
 So, in this section, we will help you understand the differences in texture, flavor, and how long you can keep them.

-Freeze Drying: Freeze-drying, also known as lyophilization, takes approximately 98-99% of moisture off the candy.
-It involves firstly freezing the candy and then reducing the surrounding pressure resulting in sublimation, which transforms water from solid to gas.
+Freeze Drying: It involves firstly freezing the candy and then reducing the surrounding pressure resulting in sublimation, which transforms water from solid to gas.

 Dehydrated candy, small and light, replenishes your energy and satisfies your cravings